Bad Blood (1981 film): Release

 Bad Blood was originally made for TV and screened in Britain in 1981.
 It was released in New Zealand on 12 November 1982.

 It was released on DVD in May 2006 and again on 16 September 2009.
 It was also released in the United Kingdom and in North America on 2 October 2007.

 Reception

 Bad Blood received rave reviews in Britain and later in New Zealand.
 Although considered risky when released, Bad Blood is now regarded as a New Zealand film classic.
+It is regarded as featuring one of Jack Thompson's finest performances.